Redwood extends unbeaten season with late rally against Golden West

 Golden West, off to its best start since 2001, went ahead 21-17 with 6:09 left in the third quarter on a 13-yard touchdown run by Ryan Cook.

-The Trailblazers (4-1, 0-1) milked 5 minutes off the clock with a 10-play drive in the fourth quarter, including a fourth-down conversion from their own 29 before the march stalled.
+The Trailblazers (4-1, 0-1) milked five minutes off the clock with a 10-play drive in the fourth quarter, including a fourth-down conversion from their own 29, before the march stalled.

-Redwood (6-0, 2-0) started its winning march from its 16, and overcame a one-play absence by Anon because of injury.
-A fourth-down pass interference penalty against Golden West kept the drive alive.
+Redwood (6-0, 2-0) started its winning drive from its 16, and overcame a one-play absence by Ayon because of injury.
+A fourth-down pass-interference penalty against Golden West kept the drive alive.

 “There is just something about this team,” Redwood coach Shaun Ball said.
 “They get it done.
 They are a special group.”